Janz Cindy (Philippines) sent me an email…

 - 1 set of beach/swimwear.
 Yes, even if you’re not a swimmer or beach lover.
 Ya never know, your team building activity might be snorkeling or jetskiing in Cabo. 😉

-- Jackets — 1 all-around hoodie, 1 all-black trench coat (for chilly weather shoots), 1 frigid weather (winter) jacket.
+- 1 black trench coat (for chilly weather shoots)

 You will find that black is a handy color to have — as are white and gray.
 There’s a better chance of your boss letting you wear your own stuff at work if it’s black or some neutral color.
-Can’t say if Princess Cruises will allow it though.
+Though I can’t say if Princess Cruises will allow it.

-Other people bring so much more — high heels, wedge shoes, sandals, dressy sneakers, fancy boots, little dresses, maxi dresses, separates, denim jackets, leather jackets, puffy jackets, furry jackets… Honestly, I don’t know how they pack. 😀
+Other people bring so much more — high heels, wedge shoes, sandals, dressy sneakers, fancy boots, little dresses, maxi dresses, separates, denim jackets, leather jackets, puffy jackets, furry jackets, chunky accessories, etc.

 Hope that helps. 😉